Frank-Skywalker/renderme/README.md

 # README

 ## Dependency

 OpenGL

-## Building
+## Build

 The project is built using CMake.

 There are two ways of doing this.

-#### 1. Build Using Visual Studio with CMake (Recommended)
+#### Build Using Visual Studio with CMake (Recommended)

 Open the root directory with Visual Studio.
 VS will automatically run CMake, configure the project and generate CMake cache using CMakeLists.txt.
-You can see this on VS "Output" panel.
+You can see this on the "Output" panel.
-After the CMake finishes its generation.
-You can select the build target "renderme.exe" on the upper tools panel.
+After the CMake finishes its generation, you can select the build target "renderme.exe" on the upper tools panel.

-#### 2. Build Using CMake
+#### Build Using CMake

-Run the subsequent instructions at root directory using Shell:
+Run the subsequent commands at root directory using Shell:

 ```shell
 mkdir build